-2008-2013 Toyota Highlander: reported problems, pros and cons, photos
+2008-2013 Toyota Highlander: pros and cons, common problems

 2013 Toyota Highlander interior 2013 Toyota Highlander interior.